aws-amplify/docs/docs/lib/graphqlapi/fragments/native_common/authz/common.md

 #### API key

 API Key is the easiest way to setup and prototype your application with AWS AppSync.
-This means anyone can easily discover the API Key and make requests to your service.
-API Key will expiry according to the expiry time set when provisioning AWS AppSync will require extending it or creating a new one if needed.
+This means it is also prone to abuse since anyone can easily discover the API Key and make requests to your public service.
+To have authorization checks, use the other auth modes such as Cognito user pool or AWS IAM.
+API Key will expiry according to the expiry time set when provisioning AWS AppSync and will require extending it or creating a new one if needed.

 #### Amazon Cognito User Pools